 How much do you want your event to raise?

 Note that this is the funding goal for the whole event.
-So think about how many teams or people you anticipate joining your event, how much you expect they will be able to raise, and do some quick math to determine an appropriate funding goal for your event.
+So think about how many teams or people you anticipate joining your event and how much you expect they will be able to raise.
+Then do some quick math to determine an appropriate funding goal for your event.
 (You’ll be able to set your event member’s goals for them when you create your fundraiser template.)

-Your leaderboard is the most important part of your event page — it’s where your teams and event members compete for the top spot!
+Your leaderboard is a key part of your event page — it’s where your teams and event members compete for the top spot!
 You, as the Event Organizer, can control how your leaderboard ranks event members.
 By default, your leaderboard will rank your event members by dollars raised.